Skip to content

 Generosity

 I have a tattoo to remind me of an argument I once had with a taxi driver in Cairo over the equivalent of 20 Canadian cents.
-I was standing on principle that I didn’t want to be charged a tourist price when I knew the actual local price.
 The tattoo is to remind me not to be that person again.

 Whether it’s haggling for taxi fare, a souvenir or anything else, don’t nickel and dime over a small amount of money that’s literally pocket change to you.
 I’m not saying you should accept being ripped off.
 But negotiations should make both buyer and seller happy.